LukasSeratowicz/BAM/README.md

 #### [Future Plan] **Major Release 0.2.0** - Branches Update
 - [ ] Add support for multiple branches out of one node
-- [ ] Fix mouse selection area (broken in current PySide version, might need to monkey-patch it)
 - [ ] Rework the AutoSave system